linjungz/feishu-chatgpt-bot/README.md

 Install latest version of Node and NPM to install the required packages.

 ## Credit
-Following unoffical api is leveraged to connect to ChatGPT: https://github.com/transitive-bullshit/chatgpt-api
+Following client is leveraged to connect to ChatGPT: https://github.com/transitive-bullshit/chatgpt-api